edx-solutions/devstack/README.rst

 These are the edX services that Devstack can provision, pull, run, attach to, etc.
 Each service is accessible at ``localhost`` on a specific port.
-The table below provides links to the homepage, API root, or API docs of each service, as well as links to the repository where each service's code lives.
+The table below provides links to the homepage, API root, or Studio, as well as links to the repository where each service's code lives.

 The services marked as ``Default`` are provisioned/pulled/run whenever you run ``make dev.provision`` / ``make dev.pull`` / ``make dev.up``, respectively.

-The extra services are provisioned/pulled/run when specifically requested (e.g., ``make dev.provision.xqueue`` / ``make dev.pull.xqueue`` / ``make dev.up.xqueue``).

 +---------------------+-------------------------------------+
 | Service             | URL                                 |